HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

 Client Hints buck the usual pattern of CDNs leading adoption: CDN usage was flat year-over-year, while origin requests increased to ~5% in 2025.
 A likely contributor is cache-key explosion at the edge, which can reduce cache hit rates when Client Hints are incorporated without careful bucketing.
+This challenge may explain why adoption remains low despite the technology's potential benefits.

 ## Early Hints

 Early Hints uses the <a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc8297#section-2">HTTP 103 status code</a> to let servers send initial headers to browsers while the main response is still being prepared.
 This is especially useful for preloading important resources like stylesheets, JavaScript files, and fonts before the full page is ready.
+Despite its potential for improving performance, adoption remains minimal.

+**2025 Early Hints Adoption Data:**
+- **Overall adoption**: Near 0% (only 201 status 103 responses out of billions)
+- **CDNs total**: 1,894,404 Early Hints responses (mobile)
+- **Origin total**: 45,198 Early Hints responses (mobile)
+- **CDN advantage**: 42x more Early Hints responses than origin servers

 {{ figure_markup(
   image="cdn-early-hints-mobile.png",